 CityWalk: This venue offers visitors a variety of dining experiences that are suitable for all different types of travelers, from families with small children to couples looking for a romantic meal.
 It also has live entertainment, miniature golf, a movie theater and unique boutiques.

-Universal Studios Theme Park Company Profile
+Universal Studios Theme Park Company Information

 - Company Name: